bitterjug/devjournal/devjournal.markdown

 - [ ] Fork django-behave and add the current test case object to context so I can access it in the steps to use assertXxxxx methods

+### 11:19

+# TDD in Python

+Page 85: Use new browser session for new user.
+How to do thisin Behave?
+Should we quite the browser between scenarios?
+And make thisa new scenario.
+It doesn't feel like a new feature to me.